-It is official.
-According to Dries Buytaert, (Founder of Drupal, President of the Drupal Association, CTO of Acquia, and Project Lead on Drupal) has stated clearly in this blog that Drupal 7 AND Drupal 8 with BOTH lose their support and end their life (EOL) by mutual suicide in November 2021.
-Yet, Drupal 9 will not be released until sometime in 2020 and certainly will not be mature and stable enough to power mission-critical, enterprise-level, websites and applications until late 2020 to early 2021.
+It’s official.
+According to Dries Buytaert, (Founder of Drupal, President of the Drupal Association, CTO of Acquia, and Project Lead on Drupal) has stated clearly in this blog post that Drupal 8 will lose support and reach its end of life on November 2021.

 More Drupal sites than time

-Given that there are approximately 600,000 websites, according to BuiltWith Trends, currently powered by Drupal (at the time of this writing) on slightly more than 24 months before both D7 and D8 expire (at the time of this writing), the industry needs to migrate approximately 25,000 Drupal websites PER MONTH over the next 24 months in order to be safe prior to the D7/D8 EOL.
+Given that there are approximately 550,000 D7 websites according to Drupal (at the time of this writing) and around 21 months before D7 expires (at the time of this writing), the industry needs to migrate approximately 25,000 Drupal websites PER MONTH over the next 21 months in order to be safe prior to the D7 EOL.

 The problem, however, is that it takes more than a month to migrate even the simplest Drupal website.
 Websites powered by Drupal with only a moderate level of complexity and custom functionality could easily take 4-6 months to migrate.
 Highly complex websites, powered by Drupal, that host mission-critical, enterprise-level features and functionality with extraordinarily high volume could take almost a year to migrate and assure quality (test) – especially if an organization strives to redesign the look and feel and/or enhance existing functionality.